Morecambe F.C.: 2007–2022: Football League, including promotion to League One

-On 17 July 2007, Morecambe announced plans to move to a new stadium in time for the start of the 2009–10 season.
-Work did not commence on the proposed site until spring 2009, with an anticipated completion date of summer 2010.
+On 17 July 2007, Morecambe announced plans to move to a new stadium by the start of the 2009–10 season.
+However, work did not start on the proposed site until spring 2009, with completion anticipated in summer 2010.

-Morecambe played their first game in the Football League against Barnet at Christie Park in August 2007, in which they played out a 0–0 draw to secure their first ever Football League point.
-On 14 August 2007, Morecambe played their first fixture in the League Cup and recorded a 2–1 win against near neighbours Preston North End at Deepdale with Jim Bentley and David Artell scoring for Morecambe.
-The Shrimps compounded this result with another upset win over a Championship side, a 3–1 win over Wolverhampton Wanderers on 28 August to advance into the third round of the League Cup, in which they faced a third consecutive Championship side, Sheffield United.
-However, Morecambe lost 5 goals to 0.
-They finished their first season in League Two in 11th place with 60 points.
-They also finished the 2008–09 season in 11th, this time with 63 points.
+Morecambe played their first Football League game against Barnet at Christie Park on 11 August 2007, earning a 0–0 draw.
+On 14 August 2007, Morecambe played their first League Cup tie, winning 2–1 against near neighbours Preston North End at Deepdale.
+The Shrimps then beat another Championship side, winning 3–1 win against Wolverhampton Wanderers on 28 August.
+In the third round, they faced a third consecutive Championship side, Sheffield United, but lost 5–0.
+They finished their first League Two season in 11th place with 60 points.
+They also finished 11th in the 2008–09 season, with 63 points.